 Tampa DUI Lawyer On Call 813-222-2220 | Attorney | Hillsborough County | Florida

-Help In Tampa, Hillsborough County, Florida for you, a friend, or your family from a Former prosecutor.
+Help In Tampa, Hillsborough County, Florida.
+A Former prosecutor fighting for you, a friend, or your family.
 Casey Represents clients in Tampa, Florida, Hillsborough, Pinellas, Pasco, Hernando, and Polk.
 Board Certified in Criminal Trial Law.
 AV Rated by Lawyers.com .
 This is the highest rating.
 Licensed in Florida and Federal Middle District.
 Law Office of W.F. ''Casey'' Ebsary, Jr. Conveniently Located: Tampa, Florida 1101 Channelside Dr., Tampa, FL 33602.
 813-222-2220

 Florida State officials have made modifications to breath machines and their software for years.
 Courts have looked the other way until now.